-works exactly as the previous function but additionnally returns a pointer to the void data field and the pointer to the deallocation function that had been provided when the library constant was created.
-Similarly to sollya_lib_decompose_libraryfunction_with_data, this function fails on library constants that have been created with sollya_lib_libraryconstant or sollya_lib_build_function_libraryconstant instead of using the with_data variant of these constructors.
+works exactly as the previous function but additionally returns a pointer to the void \ data field and the pointer to the deallocation function that had been provided when the library constant was created.
+Similarly to sollya\lib\decompose\libraryfunction\with\data, this function fails on library constants that have been created with sollya\lib\libraryconstant or sollya\lib\build\function\libraryconstant instead of using the \with\data variant of these constructors.